bcgov/indy-tails-server/README.md

 [Install Docker](https://docs.docker.com/get-docker/).

-From the docker directory, run `./manage start GENESIS_URL=http://test.bcovrin.vonx.io/genesis`. `GENESIS_URL` can point to any valid genesis transaction file.
+From the docker directory, run `./manage start GENESIS_URL=http://test.bcovrin.vonx.io/genesis`. `GENESIS_URL` can point to any valid genesis transaction file on the file system or at a URL.

 ## Running